Bachelor's Program in Political Science

 Political Science involves analyzing the role of institutions including governments and courts, organizations such as political parties and interest groups, and voters within society in preparing, agreeing, and implementing political decisions within democratic and undemocratic regimes.
 Questions of power, information, and fairness are empirically addressed from both a general and a personal point of view, including:

-• How can a population assess a government, political party, or policy?
+• How does a population assess a government, political party, or policy?

-• What influence does a government have over the lives of its country's citizens?
+• What influence does a government have over the lives of its citizens?

 • To what extent are opinion polls considered in political decisions?